nightscout/nightscout.github.io/docs/vendors/azure/new_user_b.md

 `careportal basal dbsize rawbg iob maker cob bwp cage iage sage boluscalc pushover treatmentnotify loop pump profile food openaps bage alexa override speech cors`

-If you want to use Dexcom Share as a data source copy this one (it includes the keyword `bridge`):
+If you want to use Dexcom Share as a data source copy this one (it includes the keyword `connect`):

-`careportal basal dbsize rawbg iob maker cob bwp cage iage sage boluscalc pushover treatmentnotify loop pump profile food openaps bage alexa override speech cors bridge`
+`careportal basal dbsize rawbg iob maker cob bwp cage iage sage boluscalc pushover treatmentnotify loop pump profile food openaps bage alexa override speech cors connect`

 If you have your data coming directly from Dexcom share those three:

 `BRIDGE_USER_NAME`
 `BRIDGE_PASSWORD`
 `BRIDGE_SERVER`

+Will become these:

+`CONNECT_SHARE_ACCOUNT_NAME`   Your Dexcom account username to receive CGM data from the Dexcom Share service.
+`CONNECT_SHARE_ACCOUNT_PASSWORD`     Your Dexcom account password to receive CGM data from the Dexcom Share service.
+`CONNECT_SHARE_REGION`       us if your Dexcom account is in the US, or, if you are bridging from the Dexcom Share service and are anywhere *outside* the US change this to ous.

 <img src="/vendors/azure/img/Azure15.png" width="600px" /></br>